 This may work, but it may not.
 Even Vladimir Horowitz, one of the greatest pianists of all time, frequently had to be physically pushed onto the stage because he was frozen with fear, even after decades of touring.

-It’s a myth that you will “grow out of” stage nerves.
-You might, but you can’t count on it.
+It’s a myth that we “grow out of” stage nerves.
+We might, but we can’t count on it.

 Better to plan and prepare as if they were only going to get worse!

-Just imagine: each time you will be even shakier and wobblier than the time before.
-What do you do?
+Just imagine: each time will be even shakier and wobblier than the time before.
+What do we do?

-Instead of hoping for the best, I suggest incorporating some of the long-term solutions above into your daily practice.
+Instead of hoping for the best, we can incorporate some of the long-term solutions above into our daily practice.

-Not only will you feel empowered and more in control of the outcome, but by expecting the worse, you can feel elated that you only shook moderately!
+Not only will we feel empowered and more in control of the outcome, but by expecting the worse, we can feel elated that we only shake moderately!

-Note: If you could only make one change, increased focus on specific details in your practice would be the one to pick.
-The benefits from this one are huge in your guitar practice, and just may ripple throughout your entire life!
+And if you could only make one change, increased focus on specific details in your practice would be the one to pick to quiet shaky hands.